UDDIETET - BSc Dietetics

 - clearance for non-exposure prone procedures (EPP) by an approved occupational health service

-You will be required to pass an interview, as a demonstration of values that promote compassion, dignity and respect is necessary.
+Applicants will be required to pass an interview including those applying from the Sciences Extended Degree at London Met.
+A demonstration of values that promote compassion, dignity and respect is necessary.

 Official use and codes